openvlc/OpenVLC/OpenVLC1.3_revA/README.md

     sudo apt-get install linux-headers-$(uname -r)

-  3. Copy kernel folder and PRU to /home/debian.
+  3. In this repository you will find the kernel and PRU code folders.
+Just copy them into the path "/home/debian"

 ## Connecting the cape